davidgarcia23/digital-electronics-2/Labs/FinalProject/README.md

 ### Wrong code

-In this image is show one wrong code and for last, how to reset the code if is not completed in four seconds
+In this image is show one wrong code and for last, how to reset the code if is not completed in four seconds.

 ![alt text](https://github.com/davidgarcia23/digital-electronics-2/blob/main/Labs/FinalProject/FinalProject/gif2.gif "Wrong")